Queen Anne’s Lace, Wild Carrot, Bishop’s Lace, ETC.

 Being a biennial, Daucus carota produces a rosette of leaves the first season without flowering.
 The second season gives rise to the flowering stems.
 Stems are light green (sometimes with a reddish tint), are vertically veined and hollow, and grow 2-5 feet tall.

 Leaves grow in an alternate form, normally hairless (glabrous), are bipinnately divided.
 The leaves are attached to the stem by sheaths, about 2” long, that become partially detached.
-It is somewhat hard to explain so I will attempt to take some close-up shots in 2020.
+It is somewhat hard to explain.
 Think of the way celery is attached and breaks off the stalk.

 Under the compound umbels (GEEZ) are pinnately divided thread-like bracts…